 That was just one isolated incident but time and again there were occasions when it seemed we were both frustrated.
 It was as if we were speaking entirely different languages.

 I think the lesson learned was that I had let my feelings race way ahead.
+That night he had told me he loved me…my feelings started to race out of control.
 And I fell for a man who seemed to know very little about his own feelings or how to control them.
 And it hurt – a lot!
 I believe that until my last breath I will remember him with regret.
 He torments me everyday though I have been too afraid to go near him for these past three years.

-I still can’t get over him eating twenty giant peanut butter cookies within hour hours…I would be sick.
-Still….they were for him really.
+I still can’t get over him eating twenty giant peanut butter cookies within four hours…I would be sick.
+Still….they were for Jack really.